 When a cabin group is at the Archery/Sling shots range, two adults must be with them, due to the dangers involved.
 All adults must be vigilant in the supervision of those shooting arrows as well as non-shooters.
-Only one cabin can use the archery/sling shot equipment at one time.
+Only two cabin groups can use the archery/sling shot equipment at one time.
 No one may begin archery activity until the archery/sling shot instructor is present.
 All archery equipment is locked up when not in use.
-2025: Bringing in Archery Instructors and they will provide equipment.
-There will only be one cabin per archery session unless otherwise noted.